konstantinschulz/german-covid-texts/README.md

 From the `docs` folder, the documentation can be
 - built and tested by running `mdbook build && mdbook test`,
 - accessed at http://localhost:3000 by running `mdbook serve`.

-# Roadmap
-- [ ] Learn how to model Extractive Question Answering in Inception.
-If that fails, look for alternatives (e.g. Haystack).
-- [ ] Constrain the relations tagset to a manageable amount (maybe 10 or 20?).
-- [ ] Improve data preprocessing: Remove hyphenation from the input (where possible).